AvolitesLtd/TitanManual/docs/remote-control/programming-touch-panels.md

 The zones and scene buttons are configured by programming 4 Playback Groups with specific User Numbers (1010, 1020, 1030, 1040) on the Titan console.
 Each Playback Group can contain up to 8 playbacks which are displayed as the scene buttons for that zone.
 The playbacks also need to have specific
 User Numbers (1011-1018 for zone 1, 1021-1028 for zone 2 and so on).

-Within a playback group only one playback can be active, the others automatically turn off (see [Playback Groups](../running-the-show/playback-controls.md#playback-groups)).
+Within a playback group only one playback can be active, the others will automatically turn off (see [Playback Groups](../running-the-show/playback-controls.md#playback-groups)).
+You can change this behaviour in the Options setting for the Playback Group.

 - Each zone must have at least two scenes programmed.

 The legend on the touch screen buttons is taken from the playback or playback group legend set on the console.